Virginia Lemon Law: Your Complete Legal Guide

 - Unsafe for ordinary use or reasonable intended purposes

-Extension of Lemon Law Rights Period
+Extension of the 18-Month Period

 Consumer Remedies: Refund vs. Replacement

 When a vehicle qualifies as a lemon under Virginia law, the consumer has the unconditional right to choose between two remedies.
+Virginia is one of the states that gives this choice entirely to the consumer, not the manufacturer.

 Option 1: Replacement Vehicle